Dampers

 Raise the front of the car by jacking under the rear edge of the cross-member (if you jack further forwards than that it will slide further forward in a series of sudden and noisy movements which is a bit disconcerting.
 Place axle stands under the outer edges of the spring pans, and lower the jack just enough to lift the damper arms off the rebound rubbers.
 It is important to do this otherwise when you remove the top link bolt the axle assembly and hub will shoot downwards as they are under significant spring pressure.

 Next comes removal of the top link bolt connecting the damper arms to the swivel axle.
 Easy to say, much harder in practice.
 The bolt runs through the arms of the damper and steel sleeves in the rubber bushes.
 It is a snug fit in both and unless it has already been replaced fairly recently or was assembled using Waxoyl and copper grease it will almost certainly be well rusted to both.
 The rubber bushes will probably also have deteriorated and be bonded to the eye in the swivel axle.
-In two replacements on may cars this has been the case and I have had to hacksaw through the bolt both sides of the swivel axle eye.
+In two replacements on my cars this has been the case and I have had to hacksaw through the bolt both sides of the swivel axle eye.
 On a second replacement of one of them everything came apart very easily.

 Use a length of cable or whatever to tie the swivel axle to the bracket of the bump and rebound rubbers to prevent the axle falling outwards and stressing the brake hose when the link pin has been cut through or removed.